Neck Thread Lift in Scottsdale, AZ 85260

 History of keloid scarring — the collagen response can trigger excessive scar formation.

-Unrealistic expectations — surgical-level transformation is not achievable from a minimally invasive procedure.
+Unrealistic expectations — surgical-level change is not achievable from a minimally invasive procedure.

 PDO Neck Thread Lift vs. Surgical Facelift